Sportstech CX2 Review: A Heavy-Flywheel Cross Trainer for Home

 We may earn a commission from qualifying purchases made through links on this page, at no extra cost to you.
 This never affects our ratings.

 The JLL CT300 elliptical cross trainer is one of the best-selling cross trainers in the UK, but is it actually worth buying, or are there better alternatives for the money?
-To find out, we bought the CT300 and put it through several weeks of real-world testing to see how well it performs and how it stacks up against close rivals.
+To find out, we dug through the verified owner reviews, expert round-ups and JLL's published specifications to see how well it performs and how it stacks up against close rivals.

 This review is an honest account of what we thought of the CT300, including the drawbacks.
 If you're thinking about buying this machine, read this first.